 The stroke rodent behavior core (RBC) serves as a central resource to conduct reliable and validated mouse behavior tests for stroke researchers to ensure that qualified and trained investigators have access to state-of-the-art behavioral testing instrumentation, and to provide assistance in the design, implementation and analysis of experiments that include behavioral measures in mice.
 The RBC is led by a faculty director, along with the assistance of a technician.
 The RBC offers behavioral testing of mice over a broad range of physiological and behavioral domains, including general health, cognitive, emotional, sensory, and motor function.
 The behavioral tests available in the RBC include: sleep-wake activity monitoring, functional observation battery, Morris water maze, radial arm water maze, novel object recognition, conditioned avoidance, Rotarod, grip strength, grid walk coordination assessment, balance beam walking, open field activity, and elevated plus maze.
 The RBC also provides assistance for the design and conduct of experiments, data analysis and interpretation, and provides training for the use of all equipment and software.

-Keith Pennypacker, Ph.D. - Associate Director, Center for Advanced Translational Stroke Science
+Keith Pennypacker, Ph.D. - Interim Director, Center for Advanced Translational Stroke Science

 Jill Roberts, Ph.D. - Director, Stroke Animal Surgery Core